First storm of season brings school closures, fender-benders

 The province is responsible for 32,000 km of roads and it has budgeted $275 million for snow removal and salting across Quebec, using a fleet of more than 1,600 trucks that will spread more than 800,000 tonnes of salt and more than 1,000,000 tonnes of abrasives.

-The Ministry also said that anyone who spotted dangerous conditions could report them by calling 5-1-1.
+The ministry also said that anyone who spotted dangerous conditions could report them by calling 5-1-1.

 Those heading out to holiday parties Tuesday night may have to find their own way home: Nez Rouge cancelled its operations for the evening, saying it would be too risky for its volunteer drivers to ferry people home during the storm.